An Exploration of Baroque Art, Architecture & Sculpture

 What are the characteristics of Baroque art?

-The most common characteristics essentially to identify Baroque art are the perfect implementation of linear perspective, the use of shadows and light similar to or the evolved Caravaggism, and a precise depiction of bodily figures and expressions.
+The most common characteristics to identify Baroque art are the perfect implementation of linear perspective, the use of shadows and light similar to or the evolved Caravaggism, and a precise depiction of bodily figures and expressions.

 What is the main idea of Baroque art?